-If candidates do use subheadings to structure their answers, they are advised to make sure that each subsection of their answers do properly relate to the subheadings.
+If candidates do use subheadings, they are strongly advised to make sure that each subsection of their answers do properly relate to the subheadings.
 At this session there were several answers which included subheadings where the text of the answers did not correlate well to the subheadings.
 This detracted from the quality of these answers and in some instances led to lower marks being awarded.